-The defining character of the early days of interaction design was fighting for a voice, fighting to be recognized.
-Emerging from the wreckage of the collapsing dot-com bubble, the survivors finally embraced the value of design, and the practice surged.
+The defining characteristic of the early days of interaction design was fighting for a voice, fighting to be recognized.
+After emerging from the wreckage of the collapsing dot-com bubble, survivors finally embraced the value of design, and the practice surged.
 When the iPhone was released it became clear to everyone that products that behaved well had massive advantages.
 Design had finally won its seat at the table.
-But amid all of the profit-taking the all-we-need-is-engineering-and-sales ethos that had defined the old Silicon Valley came roaring back.
+But somehow, amid all the profit-taking, a familiar all-we-need-is-engineering-and-sales ethos that had defined the old Silicon Valley came roaring back.

-Companies gradually marginalized the contributions of interaction design (big, successful companies like, Sonos, Autodesk, and Apple).
+Companies (big, successful companies like Sonos, Autodesk, and Apple) gradually marginalized the contributions of interaction design.
 Their brands were established, and they discovered once again that it was easier to convince users that their products were easy to use than it was to actually make them easy to use.
-And middle managers — always gaming the system looking for personal advantage and professional advancement, began to ask questions like, “What is the ROI of UX?”
+And middle managers — always gaming the system, looking for personal advantage and professional advancement — began to ask questions like, “What is the ROI of UX?”

 If your boss is asking you to quantify the value of your work, you need to understand that your work indeed has no value.
 Not at that company.
 Not with that boss.